CODAIT/max-workshop-oscon-2019/module_2/README.md

     1. Locate `TODO R1` and review the prediction request payload.
 The model that you are using requires a PNG/JPG-encoded image file as input and accepts a threshold as optional input.
 The threshold acts as a filter, removing detected objects from the result set that the model is less certain about.
 In this sample application, we are overriding the default (0.7) for illustrative purposes with a lower value.
     1. Locate `TODO T1` and replace the `**TODO**` placeholder with your microservice’s prediction endpoint `/model/predict`.
+       > Use `http://max-object-detector.max.us-south.containers.appdomain.cloud/model/predict` if you are not running the model-serving microservice locally.

        > Remember you can review the endpoint specification by opening the microservice URL (for example, http://127.0.0.1:5000/).
     1. Locate `TODO T2` and replace the `**TODO**` placeholder with your microservice’s prediction request method `POST`.